olivia3395/olivia3395.github.io/_pages/about.md

 **Yuyao Wang**, Nabarun Deb, Debarghya Mukherjee<br>
 *Boston University; The University of Chicago Booth School of Business*

-- We establish new **minimax rates** for estimating Hölder-smooth regression functions under covariate shift when the **target distribution lies near, but not on, a source manifold**.
+- Establishes **new minimax rates** for Hölder regression under covariate shift when the target lies **near—but not on—the source manifold**.
-- Introduces a novel **phase transition phenomenon**: the minimax rate depends sharply on the **proximity between the target and source support**, unifying prior results under a generalized Hölder framework.
-- Addresses settings where **density ratios are ill-defined**, making classical transfer techniques invalid.
-- Our estimator adapts to unknown manifold dimension and achieves near-optimal rates **without prior geometric knowledge**.
+- Reveals a sharp **phase transition**: estimation difficulty is governed by the **target–source support gap**, unifying prior geometric-transfer regimes.
+- Develops an estimator that remains **valid without density ratios** and achieves **near-optimal, dimension-adaptive rates** without geometric assumptions.

 </div>
 </div>